 SASMI will make payments for up to 18 months as long as you are not permanently disabled.
 Payments to your local union health plan can’t exceed the maximum amount payable as an unemployment/underemployment benefit — which is 190 hours times the applicable wage rate.

-Benefits SASMI pays to your local union’s health fund are considered an advance of the unemployment and underemployment benefits and may reduce the amount of those benefits you are eligible for.
+Benefits SASMI pays to your local union’s health fund will not reduce the amount of any SASMI supplemental unemployment and underemployment benefits you receive.

 Recovery of benefits will continue until all outstanding monies are recovered or the obligation for recovery has been forgiven.
 For details on recovery of benefits, see the Summary Plan Description for Active Members.